 National Science Foundation (NSF) RCR Requirements

-NSF Grant General Conditions implement Section 7009 of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Act and require that a grantee "must have a plan in place to provide appropriate training and oversight in the responsible and ethical conduct of research (RCR) to undergraduates, graduate students, and postdoctoral researchers who will be supported by NSF to conduct research."
-(COMPETES Act, Effective January 4, 2010; NSF Grant General Conditions, No. 18, Effective January 25, 2016; See also NSF 16-1 Award & Administration Guide, Chapter IV.B.2., Effective January 25, 2016)
+NSF Grant General Conditions implement Section 7009 of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Act and require that "each institution that applies for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, postdoctoral researchers, faculty, and other senior personnel participating in the proposed research project, including-

-- FAQs - NSF has issued Frequently Asked Questions about the RCR training requirements.
+- FAQs - NSF has issued Responsible and Ethical Conduct of Research (RECR) guidance about the training requirements.

 On a timely basis, from receipt of award throughout the duration of the NSF project, PIs are responsible for:

 - Identifying all known personnel (faculty, staff, postdocs, and students) who will participate in the project AND